ptgr/payment-microservice/README.md

-Example of a lightweight payment microservice
+Example of a lightweight payment microservice written in PHP (Symfony), Caddy and PostgreSQL.

 **FEATURES**
 - Payment gateway integration (currently only Paypal is supported)